 The many goblin tellers are especially remarkable.
 The animated characters count gold coins, make ledger entries, and otherwise silently go about their banking business.
 Every now and again they look up as if to acknowledge the muggles (Potter-speak for mortal humans) in their midst.
 The goblins' fluid movements, facial expressions, and other details are quite impressive.

 When the attraction first opened, guests were able to freely walk about the lobby and mingle with the goblins (under the watchful eye of uniformed guards).
 Universal has since placed stanchions in the lobby to herd guests through.
 They can still get close enough to appreciate the impeccable craftsmanship, however.

 Continuing down the corridor, guests see paintings of Gringotts founders and other luminaries.
 As in the queue for the Forbidden Journey ride, some of the paintings spring to life.
-The first hint that something is about to go horribly wrong during the tour (as it always does in park attractions) occurs in the hallway.
+The first hint that something is about to go "horribly wrong" during the tour (as it generally does in park attractions) occurs in the hallway.
 Silhouettes of Harry, Ron, and Hermione appear behind one of the office doors and can be heard conspiring.